SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.
 The SEC strives to promote a market environment that is worthy of the public's trust.

-          If we decide to cease operations, we would give clients significant notice to sell or get their money out, or to transfer their shares to a different broker.
         question: What happens if Snowball X goes under?
       - answer: >-
           Client funds are held in the name of the client in the Trust Account